Chart Color Schemes

 Infrastructure

-Cranbrook has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Cranbrook has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified seven projects likely impacting the region.
-Notable initiatives include the Townsville University Hospital Expansion, Cranbrook Social Housing Development, Willows Shopping Centre Redevelopment, and TropiQ - Townsville Tropical Intelligence and Health Precinct.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified seven projects that could impact the region.
+Notable ones are: Townsville University Hospital Expansion, Cranbrook Social Housing Development, Willows Shopping Centre Redevelopment, and TropiQ - Townsville Tropical Intelligence and Health Precinct.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.